 Click Here for tab for Tenerife Sea by Ed Sheeran

-At only 30 years of age, Ed Sheeran is one of the younger musicians on our list, but in this time he has amassed incredible commercial success with over 150 million albums sold worldwide.
-He is also the second most-streamed artist of all time on the popular music streaming platform Spotify.
-Needless to say, his music offers a lot for the learning musician, being interesting enough to keep you busy while still adhering to the popular music formula.
+At only 32 years of age, Ed Sheeran is one of the younger musicians on our list, but he has already amassed incredible commercial success, with over 150 million albums sold worldwide.
+He is also the second-most-streamed artist of all time on the popular music streaming platform Spotify.
+His music offers a lot for the learning musician, as it’s interesting enough to keep you busy, while still adhering to the popular-music formula.

-The Sound of Silence by Simon and Garfunkel
+The Sound of Silence by Simon & Garfunkel

-Click Here for tab for The Sound of Silence by Simon and Garfunkel
+Click Here for tab for The Sound of Silence by Simon & Garfunkel

-Despite their troubled personal relationship, Simon and Garfunkel are a powerhouse American folk-rock duo who have been able to amass 10 Grammy awards as well as an induction into the Rock ‘n’ Roll Hall of Fame.
-Now whether you are an avid fan of them or not, there’s a good chance you are familiar with their song The Sound of Silence which has been used on many movies and TV shows throughout the years.
+Despite their troubled personal relationship, Simon & Garfunkel are a powerhouse American folk-rock duo who have been able to amass 10 Grammy Awards as well as an induction into the Rock & Roll Hall of Fame.
+Whether or not you are an avid fan of them, there’s a good chance you are familiar with their song The Sound of Silence, which has been used on many movies and TV shows throughout the years.